Authored by the expert who managed and guided the team behind the Japan Property Pack

 Does a property price drop look likely in Nagoya as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Nagoya over the next 12 months is low to medium, with no signs of an imminent crash but some softening possible in weaker segments.
+As of early 2026, the likelihood of a meaningful, broad-based price drop in Nagoya over the next 12 months is low to medium, meaning a sudden crash is unlikely but a soft, flat-to-slightly-down patch in some segments would not be surprising.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Nagoya.